twolfson/twolfson.com/articles/website-refactor.md

   "summary": "Major refresh to website CSS and backend" }

-Visual and backend touchups to [twolfson.com][] have been a long time coming.
+Visual and backend touchups for [twolfson.com][] have been a long time coming.
 However, over the last couple of weeks, I took the initiative to move to a website I would be proud of.

 [twolfson.com]: /